 Comparing rolling yearly, quarterly and monthly BSD Investing universes active fund performance with their passive counterparts over the last 10Y on a daily basis

 |10Y BSD Investing lifetime

 Comparing BSD Investing active fund performances during their respective lifetime vs. ETFs (ie without survivorship bias as all funds present during the last 10Y are taken into account during their life)

-*Sources: Morningstar and BSD Investing data in EUR from 06 May 2012 to 06 May 2022.
+*Sources: Morningstar and BSD Investing data in EUR from 31 December 2013 to 31 December 2023.
 Past performance is no guarantee of future results.

 To help investors make fair comparisons and take efficient active/passive fund allocation decisions, we introduce: